Post-Game Report: Mizzou gives up late lead, falls to Mississippi State

 “Probably should have shot the first one," said Pickett.
 "We were down two.
 I saw the defender closing out like with his hands up, so I thought I was going to be able to attack him."

-4. Missouri did a much better job than Friday of frustrating the Ole Miss post players, but this time it struggled to stay in front of Molinar.
+4. Missouri did a much better job than Friday of frustrating the Mississippi State post players, but this time it struggled to stay in front of Molinar.

 After Friday's matchup, Martin said Mississippi State's big men "imposed their will" on Missouri.
 Smith, in particular, dominated around the basket, scoring 16 points.
 But during the rematch, the Tigers limited Smith to just six points.
 Fellow forward DJ Jeffries also had six, and Mississippi State scored only 22 points in the paint, 12 less than two nights prior.